-Serbia exclusive: Electricity Market in Serbia, the EU Requirements and power market liberalization15.
-January 2015. / News Serbia Energy
+Serbia exclusive: Electricity Market in Serbia, the EU Requirements and power market liberalization, News Serbia Energy

 Since 2006, when the Law on establishment on European Community has become effective, Serbia is a step closer to the European Union: through the legal entity of the European Community, the harmonization of the prescriptions in the field of energy with the legal achievement of the EU is being followed and reported continuously.
 The Contract on EC establishment is confirmed by the Stability and Joining Agreement, which pointed out the necessity of regional cooperation in this field.

 The basic idea of the Energy Community is the formation of joint electricity market of the states of the Southeastern Europe, which will be integrated with the electricity market of the European Union.
 The electricity market of Energy Community comprises the electricity market and that of natural gas.
 However, in the Contract of the EC establishment, the possibility to expend the electricity market on the other sorts of energy is left, as for example the liquid natural gas, oil and oil products, hydrogen and other sorts of energy, which could be transported by networks.

 In 2009 the European Parliament and EU Council adopted the prescription set on electricity market that is called the Third Package.
 The present Energy Law which has become effective in 2011 comprises the whole Second Package of EU, and the parts of the Third Package which do not imply great organizational changes, or great investments, however, but from the year 2015, the new European prescriptions will have to be implemented in the whole, and that should be enabled by the long time announced Energy Law, which will apparently be adopted by the end of the year.